bpartch/bpartch/content/devices/index.md

 * XBOX
 * iPhone 6S +

-Photo by Arnel Hasanovic on Unsplash
+Photo by: Arnel Hasanovic on Unsplash